SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/dependency-graph.md

 sortOrder: 4
 ---

-This element displays the dependency in a project graphically.
+This element displays the dependencies in a project graphically.

 Also known as **AcyclicGraph** element.